 By William Hill

-Last Updated: 17th May 2018
+Last Updated: 24th May 2019

 1. Sir Garfield Sobers

-Nash had little idea when running up to the crease that unfortunately, the over would carry the bulk of his legacy.
+Nash had little idea when running up to the crease that, unfortunately, the over would represent the bulk of his cricket legacy.
 Sobers smashed five clean hits in a row for six, but on the sixth, was caught on the boundary.